 software that is embedded in web pages and that is used in the rendering or that is intended to be rendered together with the web page in which it is embedded.

-The requirements listed in Table A.2 apply to mobile applications that provide a user interface including content that is in the software.
+The requirements listed in Table A.2 apply to mobile applications that provide a user interface, including content (such as documents and forms) that is in the software or provided by the software.

 NOTE 1: According to Directive 2016/2102 [i.28]: "Content of websites and mobile applications includes textual as well as non-textual information, downloadable documents and forms, and two-way interaction such as the processing of digital forms and the completion of authentication, identification and payment processes."

 NOTE 2: Annex A is a required element in all Harmonised standards.
 Its purpose is to explain how the essential requirements of a Directive can be met.
 Tables A.1 and A.2 are therefore restricted to those elements that relate to the essential requirements of Directive 2016/2102 [i.28].

+NOTE 3: Annex A describes how the standard relates to the European Web Accessibility Directive.
+Apart from the minimum requirements in chapter 9, 10 and 11, some of the requirements in chapter 5, 6, 7 and 12 can also be relevant to fullfill the Directive in specific situations.
+The table in Annex A shows which requirements are relevant.

+NOTE 4: Because the Web Accessibility Directive (EU) 2016/2102 “does not apply to live time-based media”, the following requirements are not listed in Tables A.1 and A.2.
+They are, however, necessary requirements for making live streaming media accessible.

+9.1.2.4 Captions (live)

+10.1.2.4 Captions (live)

+11.1.2.4 Captions (live).

 Key to Table A.1 and A.2 columns:

 Requirement: